-I spent well over 50 hours working with and testing out Teachable.
+Recently, I decided to take a look at Teachable and spent well over 50 hours working with and testing it out.
 During this time, I created a course within it, tried out every feature I had access to on the Basic plan, and went through the process of testing it out as a user would.
 In addition, I integrated it with an email marketing tool (which is a must have) and I consulted with the customer support people to see how they responded as well as to get a few questions answered.

 I put together a Teachable tutorial that walks you through each and every feature they offer.
 So I’m not writing this review based on other reviews or just by clicking around and reading the Teachable website.
 I completely invested myself in the Teachable product; I’ve tried it out and then some.

 Teachable is a top online course platform that allows you to create, manage, and sell your own online courses.

 There are a lot of learning management systems (LMS) and online course platforms available on the market.
 If you want less tech headaches and would rather spend more of your time marketing and creating your courses, then Teachable is the way to go.

 I can’t tell you everything will be a walk in the park, even with an easy to use tool like Teachable.

 You will still have to piece a few things together such as integrating your email marketing automation tool with your Teachable account.

 In addition, you’ll have to figure out the Teachable course and site builder.
 But even that’s easier than a lot of site builders and it definitely cuts down on the tech.
 There’s no way to get around some tech with an online course, but with Teachable you can get it down to a bare minimum.

 The nice thing is, once you have your course set-up, you should not have to do any more tech or maintenance.
 Teachable should do the rest.
 This is a stark contrast to using WordPress LMS plugins or membership site plugins and the ongoing maintenance involved with those platforms.